nodejs/security-wg/tools/ossf_best_practices/passing_criteria.md

 **Met**

->The project MUST have one or more mechanisms for discussion (including proposed changes and issues) that are searchable, allow messages and topics to be addressed by URL, enable new people to participate in some of the discussions, and do not require client-side installation of proprietary software.
+Context:

-**Met**
+> The project MUST have one or more mechanisms for discussion (including proposed changes and issues) that are searchable, allow messages and topics to be addressed by URL, enable new people to participate in some of the discussions, and do not require client-side installation of proprietary software.

-GitHub issue tracker and pull requests support discussion
+**Met.
+GitHub issue tracker and pull requests support discussion**

 > The project SHOULD provide documentation in English and be able to accept bug reports and comments about code in English.